Vanhuyne/reminder-app/README.md

 # Todo List Application

-This is a Todo List application built using Spring Boot, Spring Security, AngularTS, and MySQL.
+This is a Todo List application built using Spring Boot, Spring Security Jwt, AngularTS, and MySQL.
 It allows users to manage their tasks efficiently.

 ## Table of Contents